Superalgos/Superalgos/docs/_includes/network/data-mining.md

 <!--------------------------------------------- CONTENT starts -->

-Users may have access to several data mines.
-For organizational purposes, it is recommended each data mine has its task manager.
-However, the system allows any form of organization.
+Having access to quality information is a crucial element of trading.
+For that reason, Superalgos strives to give users full control over how, where and when data is processed.
+You will use this section of the network hierarchy to exert that control.

 <!--------------------------------------------- CONTENT ends -->

 {% endif %}

 {% if include.more == "yes" and include.content != "more" %}
-<details><summary class="nobr">Click to learn more about {{ title | downcase }}{{plural}}
+<details class="detailsCollapsible"><summary class="nobr">Click to learn more about {{ title | downcase }}{{plural}}
 </summary>
 {% endif %}